gmail storagestorage cleanupgmail filters

 • Educational content with downloadable resources

-• Event announcements with promotional images
+• Event announcements with promo images

 Filter 7: Clean Up Large Conversation Threads

-The Command: in:anywhere larger:10M
+The command: in:anywhere larger:10M

 Typical culprits:

-• Project collaboration threads with multiple file attachments
+• Project threads with multiple file attachments

 • Work discussions with document revisions